Registering

-Q. Must I be deaf or hard of hearing to use the service?
+Q. Must I have an impairment to use the service?

-A. No. The 112 SMS service is primarily for people who cannot make voice calls because they have a hearing loss or a speech impairment but it is available to anyone who needs to use it.
+A. No. The 112 SMS/Text service is primarily for people who cannot make voice calls due to a hearing loss or a speech impairment but it is available to anyone who needs to use it.

-A. No. Such SMS”s are delivered back to the “home network” of the texter and therefore it will not be received here in Ireland.
+A. No. SMS/Texts are delivered back to the “home network” of the texter and therefore it will not be received here in Ireland.

-Q. Is the 112 Emergency SMS service be available on all mobile phones, service providers and contracts?
+Q. Is the 112 Emergency SMS/Text service available on all mobile phones, service providers and contracts?

 A. Yes.
-Users of all Irish mobile networks can use the Emergency SMS Service to contact the Emergency Services.
+Users of all Irish mobile networks can use the Emergency SMS/Text Service to contact the Emergency Call Answering Service (ECAS).

-Q. Will the emergency service know where I am texting from?
+Q. Will the Emergency Operator know where I am texting from?

-In most cases Android based smartphones will try to find the phones location and send this to the Emergency Call Answering Service automatically when you send a text to 112.
-This is done by the phone automatically using AML [Link Required] and is currently [November 2020] not supported on Apple/IOS or other smartphones.
-As AML relies on the phones ability to get an accurate location, it should not be relied upon completely and you should always include your location in the text when requesting help.
+In most cases smartphones will try to find the phones location and send this to the Emergency Call Answering Service automatically when you send a SMS/Text to 112.
+This is done by the phone automatically using AML (Advanced Mobile Location).
+As AML relies on the phones ability to get an accurate location, it should not be relied upon completely and you should always include your location & Eircode in the text when requesting help.

 Q. Can I create emergency messages and store them in my mobile phone ready to be used in an emergency?